havelund/fme-industry/README.md

 This will create a folder `fme-industry`, we shall refer to it as `SRC`.

-and of the repository containing the actual website:
+Then clone a local copy of the repository containing the actual website:

 ```
   git clone https://github.com/fme-industry/fme-industry.github.io.git